NGS Elsie Wagg (Innovation) Scholarship

 Supported by the National Garden Scheme

-Scholarships are available for projects that promote the health benefits of gardening and garden visiting among a group of people in the community.
+Funding is offered for nurse-led projects that promote the health benefits of gardening and garden visiting among a group of people in the community.
 Scholarships are awarded to five nurses each year.

 We encourage applications that aim to improve people’s physical, mental or emotional health, or a combination of these.
-We would also welcome project proposals that in addition contribute to a wider environmental agenda and sustainability within health services, for example by reducing plastic waste or carbon footprint, as long as they are garden-focused.
+We also welcome proposals that contribute to the wider environmental agenda and sustainability within health services, for example by reducing plastic waste or carbon footprint, as long as the project is garden focused.